McLean Hospital Title:

 - Medical Director, Evaluation and Research, Partners Population Health

-Brent P. Forester, MD, MSc, is the chief of the Division of Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health and Evaluation and Research at Partners Population Health Management at Partners HealthCare.
+Brent P. Forester, MD, MSc, is the chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health and Evaluation and Research at Partners Population Health Management at Partners HealthCare.
 Dr. Forester is an expert in geriatric psychiatry, specializing in the treatment of older adults with depression, bipolar disorder, and behavioral complications of Alzheimer’s disease and related dementias.
 He is president-elect of the American Association for Geriatric Psychiatry (AAGP), a distinguished fellow of the American Psychiatric Association and has previously served on boards of the AAGP and the Alzheimer’s Association of Massachusetts/New Hampshire.

 Dr. Forester’s research focuses on novel treatment approaches to manage the disabling behavioral complications of dementia, such as agitation and aggression.
 Dr. Forester’s work also includes studies using brain imaging techniques and careful clinical assessment to better understand the causes of depression and bipolar disorder in later life and to identify promising new targets for effective treatments.